-So, in the spirit of learning something new myself, and hopefully helping newer coders or people with a new, unique idea or take on something related to tech, (but without the technical expertise to understand what might go into it), I start this series of articles, where I document and condense into easy steps my own journey, going from a vague idea about a project to learning exactly what technologies need to be used in it, exactly what a minimum viable product for the idea in question would look like, how the pieces will all fit together, etc.
+So, in the spirit of learning something new myself, and hopefully helping newer coders or people with a new, unique idea or take on something related to tech, (but without the technical expertise to understand what might go into it), I write this, a document to condense into easy steps my own journey, going from a vague idea about a project to learning exactly what technologies need to be used in it, exactly what a minimum viable product for the idea in question would look like, how the pieces will all fit together, etc.

 Through the research needed for all of this, exactly what the feature set, target audience (and if applicable) commercial viability of the idea in question would be is automatically found out too, so thats a major plus.

 Before we get started though, I’d like to share some small, but extremely valuable advice I had to learn the hard way, through my first ever project.